Get

 On the other hand, if you have one of those beloved felines that tend towards extreme aloofness, you may want to reward their attention-seeking behavior to encourage more of it.

 The first thing you need to do before attempting to remedy undesirable attention-seeking behavior is to ascertain the cause of said behavior.
 It’s not possible to devise an appropriate remedy without knowing why it is happening in the first place.
 You may exacerbate the behavior if you implement an incorrect response.
-This is where your vet comes in.
+This is where a vet comes in.

 1. A More Sinister Cause